- Location: RGU Garthdee, AB10 7GJ

-PURPOSE OF POST: To contribute to the delivery and development of the School's portfolio of courses, and to actively pursue research/consultancy activities relating to Electronic & Electrical Engineering.
+PURPOSE OF POST: To contribute to the delivery and development of the School's portfolio of courses, and to actively pursue research/consultancy activities relating to Electronic & Electrical Engineering and Biomedical Engineering.

-Participates in the delivery and development of the School's portfolio of courses including, course delivery and assessment, maintenance of course documentation, compliance with course review and validation procedures, student attendance, course advertising and recruitment, etc.
+Participation in the delivery and development of the School's portfolio of courses, including: course delivery and assessment, maintenance of course documentation, compliance with course review and validation procedures, student attendance, course advertising and recruitment, etc.

-Carries out designated teaching (e.g. via lectures, seminars, tutorials, workshops, laboratory work, field trips, practicals etc.) and assessment duties in areas of expertise, or as otherwise required by the Head of School.
+Carries out designated teaching (e.g. via lectures, seminars, tutorials, workshops, laboratory work, field trips, practical sessions, etc.) and assessment duties in areas of expertise, or as otherwise required by the Head of School.